From the Okta website:

 - Consolidated & automated system access

-- A single dashboard that is provided to all users, with all the applications you need in a single place
+- A dashboard with all the applications you need in a single place

 - No more long list of complicated or insecure passwords